 Miscellaneous Modifiers

-Rabicano, Sooty, Brindle, Manchado, Birdcatcher Spots, Chubari Spots, Bend Or Spots, Bloody Shoulder Markings, Gulastra Plume, Badger Faces, and other oddities
+Rabicano, Sooty, Pangare, Brindle, Manchado, Birdcatcher Spots, Chubari Spots, Bend Or Spots, Bloody Shoulder Markings, Gulastra Plume, Badger Faces, and other oddities

 This is Colorful Tour, a chestnut rabicano TB.